 We have a magnificent old fig tree with a raised stage beneath it.
 Guests sitting (on hay bales) on the stage will have a splendid view of the happy couple and the Glass House mountains as a back drop.
 Our free range pony Angel, will probably join in the proceedings and is happy to hoover up any rose petal confetti (sometimes before the brides arrival!)
 Previous memorable weddings included one with a 1950’s theme where the bridal party arrived on Vespas; a surfing ceremony with VW procession, a Blues Brother, Anna Karenina and llama party (my favourite) and many traditional but rural celebrations.

 The cottage must be rented for two nights at a cost of $300 per night for a Friday or Saturday. $280 for other nights.

 Use of the gardens for a wedding incurs an additional fee of $28 per head until Jan 1st 2017.
-There after $30 per head.
+There after $35 per head.
 This covers taking hay bales down to the stage for your guests to sit on, mowing, gardening, transport down to the stage from the house in my vintage Morris Minor for any infirm rellies, wear and tear, electricity for your cool rooms, lighting, fridges, ovens etc, photos on the property (and with the horses if you like) Gillian on hand to greet and park your guests and bring them through the house and down the staircase to the gardens.
 It also covers use of the bathrooms for up to thirty-five people.
 Our sewage system can’t cope with more than this so you need to rent a Portaloo!
+It also goes towards the enormous Council fees that we have had to pay this year.